The Repair Shop sees restoration experts tackle Britain’s throwaway culture by bringing the general public’s items back to life.

 Who is Suzie Fletcher?

-Suzie is an Oxfordshire-based Master English Saddle Maker who is also a member of the Society of Master Saddlers.
+Suzie is a Master English Saddle Maker based in Oxfordshire, who is also a member of the Society of Master Saddlers.
 Her work with saddles has led her to be a master of working with leather and so she also works on furniture restoration.

 Her love of horses and saddles came from her childhood, as Suzie was a keen rider and still looks after horses to this day.

-Suzie was so good at saddle making that she moved to Colorado, USA for 22 years working as one of America’s top saddle makers.
+After her work in the UK, Suzie became so successful that she moved to Colorado, US, for 22 years working as one of America’s top saddle makers.

 You can find out more about Suzie’s services as a saddle maker and leather restorer through her website.